 Effective staff organizations.
 The 4th Infantry Division and its mission command element in Europe experimented with alignment of IO with the majority of the information-related capabilities on the staff to create a staff organization that maximized resources to both conduct individual information-related capabilities and to synchronize those capabilities.
-This involved an approach to operating in the information environment that took advantage of Army efforts to Hundreds of adults and children gather around the town center to look at Estonian, German, and U.S. military vehicles 14 June 2016 during a community engagement event in Parnu, Estonia.
+This involved an approach to operating in the information environment that took advantage of Army efforts to build cyber capabilities to keep up with the rapidly growing field of threats.

+Hundreds of adults and children gather around the town center to look at Estonian, German, and U.S. military vehicles 14 June 2016 during a community engagement event in Parnu, Estonia.
 Events like this demonstrate U.S. commitment to the region and support Atlantic Resolve objectives.
 (Photo by Staff Sgt.
 Steven M. Colvin, U.S. Army)